 WHAT IS ANNULMENT?

 Annulment is a legal process that voids a marriage, essentially making it as if the marriage never happened.
-Although many people think that a short marriage can simply be annulled, the reasons upon which you can receive an annulment are few and very specific:
+Annulments are not possible just because a marriage is short.
+The reasons for which you can receive an annulment are few and very specific:

-We are happy to sit down with you, to talk about your rights and responsibilities in a divorce, including child custody/visitation, child support, alimony, property division, and other issues.
+Speaking to an experienced family lawyer can help in a complicated divorce.
+Doi/Luke has friendly, experienced Honolulu divorce attorneys.
+Located in the Ala Moana area in Honolulu, we help people throughout the State of Hawaii.
+We are happy to sit down with you to talk about your rights and responsibilities in a divorce.
+This includes child custody/visitation, child support, alimony, property division, and other issues.

 If you would like to talk to a Honolulu divorce lawyer with our office to set up a consult, please e-mail or call us at (808) 593-2199.